cnsdose/salesforce-php/README.md

 ## Custom Objects

-Models can be automatically generated for custom objects that have been defined in Salesforce via Artisan command `salesforce:generate-model`.
+Models can be automatically generated for custom objects that have been defined in Salesforce via Artisan command `salesforce:generate-record-model`.

 ```
-$ php artisan help salesforce:generate-model
+$ php artisan help salesforce:generate-record-model
 Description:
   Generate Salesforce model dynamically from API

 Usage:
-  salesforce:generate-model [options] [--] <object>
+  salesforce:generate-record-model [options] [--] <object>

 Arguments:
   object